 R Programming.
 R Statistical Software.
 R. Using Buffered I/O (Windows Driver Kit) The I/O manager determines that an I/O operation is using buffered I/O as follows: The following figure illustrates how the I/O manager sets up an IRP_MJ_READ request for a transfer operation that uses buffered I/O.

-Package Index : SIP 4.12.1 Package Index > SIP > 4.15.5 Not Logged In Python extension module generator for C and C++ libraries SIP is an extension module generator similar to SWIG but is specifically designed for creating Python modules.
+The figure shows an overview of how drivers can use the SystemBuffer pointer in the IRP to transfer data for a read request, when a driver has ORed the device object's Flags with DO_BUFFERED_IO: Drivers that transfer large amounts of data at a time, in particular, drivers that do multipage transfers, should not attempt to use buffered I/O. Mark Watson, Ruby and Java Consultant and Author.
+Package Index : SIP 4.12.1.
+Package Index > SIP > 4.15.5 Not Logged In Python extension module generator for C and C++ libraries SIP is an extension module generator similar to SWIG but is specifically designed for creating Python modules.

-Accurately computing running variance The most direct way of computing sample variance or standard deviation can have severe numerical problems.
+Generated code can be compiled for Python v2 and v3.
+Accurately computing running variance.
+The most direct way of computing sample variance or standard deviation can have severe numerical problems.